iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 <!-- TODO -->

-+ Should we prefix `Signing` to the `PrivateKey` and `PublicKey` traits since we expect encryption keys to be developed at some point (e.g. NTRU for MAM) ?
++ Should `PrivateKey` and `PublicKey` traits be prefixed with `Signing` since encryption keys are expected to be developed at some point (e.g. NTRU for MAM) ?
 + Some schemes like `Ed25519` benefit from faster batch verification, justifying a later introduction of a batch verifier trait.
 + Should the generator generate a pair of keys ?
-Can we always generate the public key from the private key ?
+Is this always possible to generate the public key from the private key ?
-+ In the proposed design, we rely on the sponges implementing `Default` which for example doesn't allow different number of rounds for Curl unless Curl27 and Curl81 are types.
++ The proposed design relies on the sponges implementing `Default` which for example doesn't allow different number of rounds for Curl unless Curl27 and Curl81 are types.
 + How should serialisation/deserialisation be handled ? `to_bytes` ? `From`/`Into` ? `Serde` ?
++ Should return values always be wrapped in Result ?
++ Should signature be padded ?